OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:36

-Show mercy, just as your Father shows mercy.
+Therefore show mercy, just as your Father shows mercy.

 ---